vbookshelf/Wheat-Head-Auto-Counter/README.md

 The code for reviewing the val preds made by the model created in exp07.
 Demonstrates GPU nference using the Yolov5 detect.py workflow.

 Exp_11-Kaggle<br>
 The code for reviewing the val preds made by the model created in exp07.
-Demonstrtates cpu inference using the Torch Hub workflow.
+Demonstrates cpu inference using the Torch Hub workflow.
 This is the inference method that's used in the app.

 <br>